 Update on "Public Charge" from Foundation leadership

-Last week, a divided United States Supreme Court struck down a lower court’s ruling that delayed the Trump Administration’s proposed change to the so-called “public charge” rule, clearing the way for the rule to take effect.
+Earlier this year, a divided United States Supreme Court struck down a lower court’s ruling that delayed the Trump Administration’s proposed change to the so-called “public charge” rule, clearing the way for the rule to take effect.
 Soon after, the US Census and Immigration Service confirmed an implementation date for the revised rule: February 24, 2020.
 The rule threatens both immediate and lasting negative effects on the health and well-being of communities across our state.
 For the Foundation, our partners, and anyone fighting for a healthier, more inclusive California, this is a date we hoped never to see.

 The rule will regulate the future status of immigrants who are deemed likely to use public benefits.
 By issuing the new rule, the Department of Homeland Security (DHS) is redefining a “public charge” – previously a person who is “likely to become primarily dependent on the government for subsistence” – as a person who is likely to “receive one or more public benefit” within any 36-month period.
 The rule also expands the list of benefits that can affect someone’s future status.

 For California’s immigrant communities, however, the rule is the latest in a series of divisive attacks.
 Public opinion research shows that it will discourage immigrant residents from accessing services for which they are legally eligible: preventive health services, CalFresh nutrition assistance, immunization services, and reduced-price school meals – programs and services that benefit entire communities.
 In a state where half of our children have at least one immigrant parent, it’s clear that the danger of widespread disenrollment from public benefits extends far beyond the rule’s stated scope.